scripting/fargoPublisher/README.md

 Be smarter about file types? -- Should HTML files really be text/plain type?
 (Are they?)

+Create an OPML file of user information, every so often.

 ### Done

+Clean up console log calls.
+Too noisy.

+Make the port a configurable option.

 User interface in Fargo.